ZZ-Cat/CRSFforArduino/README.md

 ## Known issues and limitations

 - CRSF for Arduino is not compatible with AVR based microcontrollers.
-  - This is because the AVR microcontrollers are simply not powerful enough to meet the minimum requirements of the CRSF protocol.
+  - CRSF for Arduino uses a _lot_ of dynamic memory, to which all AVR microcontrollers simply don't have enough of.
-- DMA for both SAMD21 and SAMD51 targets is currently broken, and is disabled for the time being.
+  - There are ongoing tests to see what other reasons why AVR microcontrollers aren't compatible.
-  If you build CRSF for Arduino with `USE_DMA` enabled, you will see this warning message: `DMA is enabled.
-This is an experimental feature and may not work as expected.`
+- DMA for both SAMD21 and SAMD51 targets is no longer available.
-  At this point, DMA may be removed from CRSF for Arduino, as it brings _very little_ benefit to the project... if any at all.
+  - DMA may be re-factored later on down the track.
+However, it is not a priority right now.
 - Software serial is not supported.
   - This is because software serial is not capable of running at the required baud rate of 420 KB/s.
   - This also means that CRSF for Arduino is restricted to using hardware serial only.